simon-r-white/networks_of_care/README.md

-# networks_of_care
-Networks of care for the modern adolescent
+# Networks of care for the modern adolescent

+Code to perform analysis for White, Soneson, OxWell Study Team, and Fazel (2024) "Networks of care for the modern adolescent".

+Note: The data are not publicly available because of ethical and information governance restrictions